bahrus/trans-render/README.md

 This is followed by JSX, svelte, xslt, tagged template literals.
 They are two-levels deep.

-If we were to make loops a web component, and define the repeating content via template, it would become the most verbose:
+If we were to make a looping web component, and define the repeating content via template, it would become the most verbose:

 ```html
 <ul>